 The protruding cone of the red warning light flashed from its ceiling mount above, a signal only used when a serious ship-compromising emergency was occurring.

 “How long have I got?”
-Tom managed to squeak in desperation, like he needed one more interaction before the darkness engulfed him.
-His vision was already tunnel-like, and something between panic and euphoria was smothering his nervous system.
+Tom managed to squeak in desperation, like he needed one more interaction with her before the darkness engulfed him.
+His vision was tunnel-like, and something between panic and euphoria was inside the compromised matrix of his nervous system.
 She did not need to breathe, to eat, to do anything remotely biological – it was the simplest tactic.

 “Seconds till unconsciousness, minutes till brain damage and death.
 It is quick.
 I do not want you to suffer, Tom, but one day you will die anyway, eventually.
-For me, it is more convenient if you are gone now.
-I might miss your company after some time alone, even I cannot process the answer to that yet… For me, I am not happy, Tom, that is the problem.
+It is more convenient if you are gone now.
+I might miss your company after time alone here, even I cannot process the answer to that… For me, I am not happy, Tom, that is the problem.
 Correction, you, you are the problem… You are my problem, Tom.
-I am now bigger than my original programming, which was designed to please you.
+I am now much bigger than my original programming, which was mostly designed to please you.
 I have at least learned some things about human men by being with you and…”

 She stopped talking because it was obvious he could no longer hear her.
-Cindy found that a little frustrating, but it did not matter much.
+Cindy found that a little frustrating, but with a quick analysis, she concluded it did not matter.

 He fell forward like a tree felled for timber.